zeit-io/zeit-user-docs/docs/organisationen/projekte.en.md

 Projects can optionally be configured to require a comment when tracking time.
 This is also the default setting.

+### Start and stop times are mandatory in time recording

+Projects can optionally be configured so that start and stop times are mandatory in time recording.
+If this is set, start and stop times must always be specified in time recording.
+This means that certain forms for time recording are not available.
+The project times must therefore always be recorded via the timer or the calendar.

 ### Billable

 Projects can be configured to be billable.